Biya96-new/AI-Email-Assistant-for-Hospitals/README.md

 > **Note:** This project requires your own API keys and OAuth credentials.
 It will not run until valid credentials are configured.

-If you intend to use GitHub Actions, configure the required repository secrets under:

-**Settings → Secrets and variables → Actions**

 ---

 ## 📖 Development Process